Job Vacancy Statistics (JVS)

 This is a sample survey with a cross-sectional design.

-Job Vacancy Statistics are associated with the Survey of Employment, Payrolls and Hours (SEPH) program through its use of the Business Payrolls Survey (BPS) as its main data collection vehicle.
-The initial BPS sample is made of 15,000 establishments out of a population of 1,000,000 establishments taken from the Business Register.
-The simple random sample is stratified according to geography (province/territory), industry (NAICS 3 or 4) and number of employees in the establishments.
+Job Vacancy Statistics are associated with the Survey of Employment, Payrolls and Hours program through its use of the Business Payrolls Survey (BPS) as its main data collection vehicle.
+The initial BPS sample is made of 15,000 establishments out of a population of 1.1 million establishments taken from the Business Register.
+The simple random sample is stratified according to geography (province or territory), industry (three or four digit code of the North American Industry Classification System) and number of employees in the establishment.
 Selected units remain in the sample for one year.
 One-twelfth of the sample is rotated on a monthly basis.
 Once removed from the sample, most units remain out of sample for at least one year.

 Data are collected from other Statistics Canada surveys and/or other sources.

-Job vacancy statistics are collected within the SEPH program through the monthly BPS questionnaire.
-Internet, mail and telephone are the three collection methods currently available.
+Job Vacancy Statistics are collected within the Survey of Employment, Payrolls and Hours (SEPH) program through the monthly Business Payrolls Survey (BPS) questionnaire.
+Internet, mail and telephone are the three collection methods currently used.

 As a result of the addition of these new questions to the BPS questionnaire, the Labour Statistics Division is able to provide monthly data on the number of job vacancies across the economy.

 By combining job vacancy data with employment data from the SEPH, overall labour demand can be calculated, as well as the job vacancy rate.
-Unemployment data from the LFS is combined with the number of vacant positions to produce the unemployment-to-job-vacancies ratio.
+Unemployment data from the Labour Force Survey is combined with the number of vacant positions to produce the unemployment-to-job-vacancies ratio.
 For more information regarding these two surveys, please refer to the "Additional documentation" link that follows.